Redefine Your Understanding of Fat

 1 tablespoon vegetable broth

-1 lemon, zest of the whole lemon and 1 teaspoon juice
+Zest of 1 whole lemon, plus 1 teaspoon juice

 1/2 pound trenette pasta